Morlam Show Notes

 From Lao:

-1. Monthong Sihavong, from her "Skylight" VCD: (cue at :30, total time is 4:47).
+1. Monthong Sihavong, "Bun Khao Pansa" (Holy Rice Festival) from her "Skylight" VCD: (cue at :30, total time is 4:47).
 Monthong is an exceptional singer, backed by a spectacular band, and great dancers.
 We are presenting two of her songs on the program, and could have easily selected from any of the other songs on the VCD.
-Her group consists of khaen, circular panpipe, sor (a bowed vertically-held stringed instrument), keyboards, guitar, bass, western drums and hand drum.
+Her group consists of khaen, wood (a circular panpipe), sor (a bowed vertically-held stringed instrument), keyboards, guitar, bass, western drums and hand drum.
 She has six dancers all of whom dance in identical traditional Lao dress.
-This first song is filmed in a spectacular natural rock setting, probably at the National Ethnic Cultural Park, 20 miles south of Vientiane along the Mekong.
-It consists of a slow vocal intro of 45 seconds, then breaks into the up tempo section.
-Monthong’s unorthodox stage positioning, in the middle of the two elliptical half-circles of her band and dancers, is an interesting exercise for the camera personnel, who seem to be in constant motion themselves.
+This first song is filmed in a natural rock setting, likely at the National Ethnic Cultural Park, 20 miles south of Vientiane along the Mekong.
+The song, in the style of Lam Saravane, consists of a slow vocal intro of 45 seconds, then breaks into the up tempo section.
+Monthong’s unorthodox stage positioning, in the middle of the two elliptical half-circles of her band and dancers, presents interesting exercise for the camera personnel, who seem to be in constant motion themselves.

 Synopsis of lyrics: The more you love, the more it hurts.
 You believe the man and give him everything, now he's with someone else.
 I give too much.